Open string field theory in lightcone gauge: Transverse off-shell amplitudes

 The first term represents the expected $b_0$ from the Siegel gauge propagators, and the second term comes from the quartic lightcone vertices.
 The third comes from varying the stub lengths. \end{description} We prove the equivalence of these forms of the lightcone measure in appendix~\ref{app:measure}.
 A fourth representation, called the {\it unreduced measure}, will be discussed in section~\ref{sec:freeze}.

 An integration cycle in the lightcone fiber bundle consists of a pair

 where $C$ is an oriented manifold which is embedded by $\varphilc: C\to\Plc_n$ into the lightcone fiber bundle.
-There are two descriptions of the embedding map.
-The first is that it specifies the location of punctures $u_i$ and dilatations around the punctures $r_i$ at every point in $C$.
-The second is that it defines a Mandelstam diagram with stubs for every point in $C$.
-To be clear, a Mandelstam diagram with stubs is defined by three pieces of data: \begin{itemize} \item A Feynman graph $\F$ which specifies the strip domains of the Mandelstam diagram and how they are glued together through cubic and quartic interaction points. \item The widths $T_i$ of the propagator strips and displacements $\theta_I$ of the quartic interaction points. \item Stub lengths $\lambda_i$ for each puncture. \end{itemize} An important consideration in the choice of integration cycle is that the stubs have positive (or at least not negative) length.
+The embedding map defines an $n$-point Mandelstam diagram with stubs for every point in $C$.
+Equivalently, it defines the positions of $n$ punctures together with respective dilatations for every point in $C$.
+An important consideration in the choice of integration cycle is that the stubs have positive (or at least not negative) length.
 This will happen if the dilatations at the punctures do not exceed the lightcone conformal radii

 If this condition is always satisfied the integration cycle is termed {\it admissible}.
 An integration cycle which is not admissible will result in an off-shell amplitude whose magnitude grows exponentially with mass level or conformal weight~\cite{lightcone}.
 In this sense the amplitude will not be normalizable.